Chain Reaction Estate Vineyard

 A local viticulture company was enlisted to help remove the remainder of the orchard, rip and contour the land, and install the the posts and underground irrigation.
 We ran all the trellis wire in the vineyard (approximately 40km of wire!!), as well as completed the above ground irrigation.
 Once all the prep work was done, in spring 2019 we planted Pinot Noir, Chardonnay, and Cabernet Franc.

-In spring 2020, we planted Riesling in a steep area we didn’t think possible to manage.
-This is an unexpected bonus that we didn’t envision when we purchased the property.
+In spring 2020, we planted Riesling in a steep area we didn’t think possible to plant.
 Since we couldn’t get a tractor into this area, we decided to plant high density (meaning the rows and plants are closer together than normal) and do all vineyard maintenance by hand using a backpack sprayer and hand tools.

 We selected these grape varieties based on several hundred years success in Burgundy and proven success on the Naramata Bench.
 The soil here is different than Burgundy so these wines will be uniquely Naramata Bench wines.
 Our first harvest from this vineyard was in 2021, and we are really happy with the quality of wine produced from our property!
 At some point in the future, we will remove the last remaining cherry and peach trees and plant more vines.

-We were very lucky to take over the lease on this vineyard as of April 2020.
-It is on the southern end of the Naramata Bench, not far from the Chain Reaction vineyard.
+Our leased vineyard is on the southern end of the Naramata Bench, only a 5 minute tractor ride from the Chain Reaction vineyard.
 It is a mature 4 acre vineyard planted with 3.6 acres of Pinot Noir and 0.4 acres of Pinot Gris.